akeneo/pim-helpcenter/content/md/what-is/what-is-a-locale.md

 :::

 ::: warning
-Don't mix the locale concept with the interface language. :)
+Don't mix the locale concept with the interface language :)
 :::